Struggling to Reactivate Inactive Customers? AI Can Help

 Ignoring Segmentation

-Segmentation allows you to group customers based on behavior, preferences, or inactivity duration, making it easier to craft messages that resonate.
+Segmentation allows you to group customers based on behaviour, preferences, or inactivity duration, making it easier to craft messages that resonate.
 For instance, trigger a “We Miss You” email for customers who haven’t made a purchase or engaged in the last three months.
 Provide deep discounts to members who haven’t engaged in a year.

 If you’re using a CRM system, this process is automatic and easy to track.